6 testing methods for binary classification

 By varying the value of the decision threshold between 0 and 1, we obtain a set of different classifiers for which we can calculate their specificity and their sensitivity.
 The points of a ROC curve are the representation of the values of those parameters for each of the values of the decision threshold.

 The next chart shows the ROC curve for our example.
-As we can see, the values of the sensitivity are plotted in the x-axis while in the y-axis we have the corresponding value of (1-specificity).
+As we can see, the values of (1-specificity) are plotted in the x-axis while in the y-axis we have the corresponding value of the sensitivity.

 The most important parameter that can be obtained from a ROC curve is the area under the curve (AUC), which is used as a measure of the quality of the classifier.
 For a perfect model, the area under the curve would be 1.
 For our example, the AUC is 0.90, which shows the good performance of our classifier.